srilakshmikanthanp/clipbirdroid/README.md

 ### Installing Clipbird on an Android Platform

 Just go to Github Release choose the suitable version for your system and download it.
 Then install it in your system.
-Note is there are any frequent disconnections try to disable battery optimization for the app manually.
+Note if there is any frequent disconnections try to disable battery optimization for the app manually.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>